-Common throughout the county.
+Common resident breeding species throughout the county.
 Mainly resident, but some grouping of non breeding birds in summer and immature birds wander in the winter.

 Winter visitor, mainly to the east of the county.
-Scarce since 1998, when the east Cork flocks diminished.
+Scarce and decreasing since 1998, when the east Cork flocks diminished.

-Distribution: breeds mainly in Russia, but winters locally in western and southeastern Europe, which accounts for less than a quarter of its global wintering range.
+Global Distribution: breeds mainly in Russia, but winters locally in western and south-eastern Europe, which accounts for less than a quarter of its global wintering range.
 (Birdlife International)

-Two county records up to the end of 2013.
+Rare vagrant.
+Two county records up to the end of 2020.

-Distribution: Breeds across the far north of North America and has a patchy winter distribution in west, east and south of North America.
+Global Distribution: Breeds across the far north of North America, north-east Europe and Asia.
+It has a patchy winter distribution in west, east and south of North America.
 (Cornell Lab of Ornithology)

 Winter visitor, with most seen between October and March.
 Widespread, but largest flocks mainly in east.